Guidelines and limitations for ECMP

 • DHCP Relay is not supported on interfaces in an ECMP zone.

-• Dual ISP/WAN threat defense Deployment—Create a single ECMP zone for the primary and secondary data interfaces.
-This configuration enables creation of static routes for both the interfaces with same metric values.
+• Dual ISP/WAN Firewall Threat Defense Deployment—Create a single ECMP zone for the primary and secondary data interfaces, enabling static routes with identical metric values.

-• The threat defense does not support ECMP with NAT in IPsec sessions—a standard IPsec virtual private network (VPN) tunnel does not work with NAT points in the delivery path of IPsec packets.
+• The Firewall Threat Defense does not support ECMP with NAT in IPsec sessions—a standard IPsec virtual private network (VPN) tunnel does not work with NAT points in the delivery path of IPsec packets.